MYLE-01/my_shift/README.md

 # my shift
-base on your work patten will work out if you on/off
+base on your work patten will work out if you on/off even if you do days then nite like i do 2 days swing day then 2 nites then 4 days off :)

-Big thanks to [mf-socials](https://github.com/mf-social/ps-date-countdown) for his countdown script that show me how to write this python version I first wrote it about 5 year ago in a execl file
+Big thanks to [mf-socials](https://github.com/mf-social/ps-date-countdown) for his countdown script that show me how to write this

+Had the logic just did know were to start

+first wrote it in vb that was easy

+python getting head around it

 ## How it works
-This script creates a sensor that work out weather you are on/off for today
+This script creates a sensor that work out weather you are on/off for today with a heap of attribute

 Requires `python_script:` to be enabled in you configuration